 Little Black Book: A Beauty Junkie Shops

-While researching City of Style: Exploring Los Angeles Fashion from Bohemian to Rock (out May 22, 2012), fashion and beauty writer Melissa Magsaysay left no designer rack unruffled, no dusty vintage store unscoured.
+While researching City of Style: Exploring Los Angeles Fashion from Bohemian to Rock, fashion and beauty writer Melissa Magsaysay left no designer rack unruffled, no dusty vintage store unscoured.
 She hips us to the best beauty shops across the city.

 LOS ANGELES – LA beauty isn't just fake tans and over-bleached extensions.
 There are plenty of charming boutiques housing hard-to-find cosmetics, perfumes, and hair products from all over the world.
 Some shops are off the beaten path but well worth the drive if, like me, you're a beauty junkie looking for new and exciting finds.

 Ron Robinson's boutique inside the legendary Fred Segal West Hollywood store is a jewel box full of beauty and home items.
 The Apothia line of candles and home scents, started by Robinson, make wonderful LA souvenirs.
 Candles and hand-wash in original Wave and Casa scents can turn even the tiniest of city apartments into a beach retreat.